 Successful membership sales follows a sequence so it’s essential to simplify your pricing – simplify your narrative, the value proposition, and the way you go to market with your prospects.

-So, your priority is to address your dues levels.
-These continue to be archaic and are irrelevant today – modernize.
-Review your data and see where everybody pans out ASAP.
+Your priority is to address your dues levels.
+These continue to be archaic and are irrelevant today – take this opportunity to modernize them!
+Review your data to see which buckets your members fall into.

 I hope this content has been helpful.
 For a new and comprehensive resource on association growth, my first book, Association Hustle is now available for purchase.